cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 Key for the interpretation of the spectra is to realize that a system with $N$ particles, has $3N$ degrees of freedom.
 These degrees of freedom can be aggregated into different collective motions of the atoms:

 - 3 degrees of freedom describe the movement of the center of mass in the three spatial directions.
-To say in other words, the "first" three degrees of freedom describe translations.
+In other words, the first three degrees of freedom describe translations.
 - In addition to changing the center of mass, the molecule can also rotate in different ways, which leaves the center of mass fixed.
 However, we have to make a distinction between linear and non-linear molecules.
 For linear molecules there is no rotation around the molecular axis -- you can explore this in the view if you compare carbon dioxide and water.
 For non-linear molecules, however, there are rotations around three distinct axes
 - If we now subtract the translational and rotational modes we have $3N-5$ vibrational degrees of freedom for linear molecules and $3N-6$ vibrational degrees of freedom for non-linear molecules.
 You can confirm this using the animations in the view.